Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Penalties and risks of non-compliance

-Effective implementation requires cross-functional coordination.
+Effective application of the law requires cross-functional coordination.

 Sustainable mobility as a business opportunity

-FAQs about the Sustainable Mobility Law
+Frequently asked questions about the Sustainable Mobility Law

 Do all companies have to comply with the Sustainable Mobility Law?